truongd8593/mfix/USER_GUIDE.md

 widgets take special parameters, `min` and `max`, that reference the minimum and maximum values of the domain, as specified in the [geometry section](#geometry).
 These values will get automatically updated if the extents in the geometry section are ever updated.
-The region type will be infered from the specified extents.
+The region type will be inferred from the specified extents.

-If the region needs to be a collection of triangles from the stl file, select the Select Facets (STL) checkbox.
+If the region needs to be a collection of triangles from the STL file, select the Select Facets (STL) check-box.
 The selection shape can be changed between a box and an ellipsoid.
-Triangles to fall on the edge of the shape can be sliced by selecting the Slice Facets checkbox.
+Triangles to fall on the edge of the shape can be sliced by selecting the Slice Facets check-box.
 The triangle can be further filtered by the normal direction be specifying an vector and an deviation angle around that vector.